Battle of Gang Toi: Hill 82, 8 November 1965

 Brumfield arrived by helicopter on the morning of 8 November, just as A Company was preparing to depart from its night location at 08:00.
-With contact now seeming unlikely to the Australians, Healy was instructed to move to a rendezvous from which the battalion would be extracted back to Bien Hoa the following day.
+With contact now seeming unlikely to the Australians, Healy was instructed to move to a rendezvous from which the battalion would be extracted back to Biên Hòa the following day.
 A Company subsequently set out on a compass bearing which would take them across the northern edge of the Gang Toi plateau.
 By 10:30 the Australians moved out in single file but had not gone far before a lone Viet Cong scout was observed shadowing them; he was subsequently shot and killed by the rear section.
 Crossing a creek line the Australians uncovered a company-sized camp of dugouts and trenches, before being fired upon at 15:40 by a single Viet Cong soldier who then fled.
 A Company halted briefly, and at this time two Viet Cong approached their position, before being killed by 1 Platoon.

 The Australians continued in single file towards the top of the plateau, with 1 Platoon—under Sergeant Gordon Peterson—leading, followed by 2 and then 3 Platoon.
 The going was slow in the dense jungle and visibility was limited.
 By 16:30 the lead section was nearing the top of the hill having gone just 250 m, while the last platoon—3 Platoon—was still leaving the harbour.
 Suddenly, 1 Platoon was hit by heavy small arms fire from at least three Viet Cong machine-guns in well-sited bunkers, supported by rifles and grenades.
 The fire engulfed the lead section and platoon headquarters, causing five casualties in the opening minute.
 Pinned down, the Australians went to ground and began returning fire, allowing all except one of the wounded to crawl to safety.
 Private Richard Parker, who had fallen directly in front of the bunker system, was unable to be recovered.
 Failing to respond to the shouts of his comrades, Parker was exposed to further hits, although was probably already dead.
 To support the beleaguered platoon, Healy subsequently ordered the support section from company headquarters to move forward to provide covering fire, while 3 Platoon moved up on the left flank.
 However, due to the dispersed patrolling plan adopted, the remaining companies were unable to provide any assistance.